gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/php2.1.png)

-Once you have created the application, you will see a confirmation screen with some very important information:
+Once you have created the application, you will see a confirmation screen with some important information:

 * URL for your application
 * GIT repository URL